-The new OAGDS Eligibility Criteria contains criterion that organisations need to meet in order to be declared as an ‘approved organisation’ by the Minister for Foreign Affairs.
+The new OAGDS Eligibility Criteria contain conditions that organisations need to meet in order to be declared as an ‘approved organisation’ by the Minister for Foreign Affairs.
 The new OAGDS Eligibility Criteria are available below.

-The new OAGDS Guidelines will assist organisations to understand the OAGDS Eligibility Criteria and application process, as well as the details and supporting evidence organisations can submit for each OAGDS Eligibility Criteria.
+The new OAGDS Guidelines will assist organisations to understand the new OAGDS Eligibility Criteria and application process, as well as the details and supporting evidence organisations can submit for each OAGDS Eligibility Criteria.
 The new OAGDS Guidelines are available below.

 The new OAGDS Frequently Asked Questions provide organisations with additional information on the process to be approved under the scheme.
 The new OAGDS Frequently Asked Questions are available below.

 All new applications will be assessed under the new OAGDS Eligibility Criteria and Guidelines.
 Please review these documents prior to commencing an application.
 The Eligibility Criteria include the following pre-eligibility requirements.

 To be eligible to apply for OAGDS the organisation applying must:

 - have a voluntary governing body, and

 - be a registered charity with the Australian Charities and Not-for-profits Commission (ACNC) and conform to the ACNC Governance Standards.

 The OAGDS revised online application system is now available.
 Organisations are able to provide details and supporting evidence that addresses the new OAGDS Eligibility Criteria in the Application Form after registering in the system.
 The Application Form and supporting documentation will be used for assessment purposes.
 A preview of the OAGDS application form is available below without registering in the system.

 The OAGDS online application system can be accessed through the link below:

 OAGDS online application system

 Should you require assistance or have any questions, please contact us by logging into the online application system and submitting an enquiry through the link below or by email on the address below.
 If you would like to speak with a member of the OAGDS administration team please indicate this in your email, requesting a telephone appointment.
 Please note that due to current high workload, there may be some delay in replying to your email.